ohlsenjero/gameJS/README.md

 # gameJS
 html-canvas game  (pixel art!)

-Finally, the game engine is complete.
+So the game engine (environment) is complete.
 Now it's time for everything to flow into an actual story and a playable game.

 Try it out: https://rawgit.com/ohlsenjero/gameJS/master/index.html